I want to…

 Options offered by OIT Video & Conferencing Services:

-- Broadcasting live meetings via WebEx that have a presenter and a remote audience.
-Participants log into the meeting online and they see a WebEx window, which displays various panes: (a) a video of the presenter (b) their PowerPoint, and (c) a chat box, where participants can type in questions or comments throughout the presentation.
-WebEx meetings can be recorded.
-More information on WebEx.
+- Broadcasting live meetings via Zoom that have a presenter and a remote audience.
+Participants log into the meeting online and they see a Zoom window, which displays various panes: (a) a video of the presenter (b) their PowerPoint, and (c) a chat box, where participants can type in questions or comments throughout the presentation.
+Zoom meetings can be recorded.
+More information on Zoom.

 Note: CEHD DEI doesn’t have the resources to provide these services, so we generally refer people to either OIT Video Services, or to a freelance contractor.
 The CEHD Principal Media Producer can provide consultation to help you determine the best solution for you.
 To request a consultation, visit our video services page and fill out a request form.
 Please plan at least two weeks in advance.